Endless Travel Plans

 Is Punta Cana Worth It?

-For East Coast families with kids ages 2-10: ABSOLUTELY YES.
+For East Coast families with kids ages 2-10: Yes, absolutely.

-For families with kids ages 11+: Maybe—consider Cancun.
+For families with kids ages 11+: Maybe — Cancun might be the better call.

-The bottom line: Punta Cana delivers EXCEPTIONAL value for East Coast families with young kids (2-10).
-You get the Caribbean's best beaches for $500-1,200 LESS than Cancun.
-That's rare—better quality for less money.
+The bottom line: Punta Cana delivers exceptional value for East Coast families with young kids.
+You get some of the Caribbean's best beaches for $500-1,200 less than Cancun.
+Better quality for less money — that's rare.

 But geography and age matter.
-West Coast families should choose Cancun (flight savings too significant).
-Families with older kids/teens should consider whether beach perfection outweighs limited cultural activities.
+West Coast families should choose Cancun (the flight savings are too significant to ignore).
+And families with older kids or teens should weigh whether beach perfection outweighs the limited cultural activities.

-"Punta Cana cost us $6,800 (Nickelodeon resort + direct flights + Saona Island).
-Equivalent Cancun vacation quoted at $8,200.
-We saved $1,400 AND got better beaches.
-For our 4- and 7-year-old, Punta Cana was the smarter financial choice.
-When they're 10 and 13, we'll do Cancun for cultural experiences."
+"Punta Cana cost us $6,800 total — Nickelodeon resort, direct flights, Saona Island trip.
+An equivalent Cancun vacation was quoted at $8,200.
+We saved $1,400 and got better beaches.
+For our 4- and 7-year-old, it was the smarter financial choice.
+When they're 10 and 13, we'll probably do Cancun for the cultural experiences."

 Your action steps: